About the building at Victor Albecks Vej

-In Det Kgl.
-Bibliotek’s yellow building on Victor Albecks Vej, Aarhus, you will find the quietness required to read, the space needed to pause and the time necessary to think.
+In Royal Danish Library’s yellow building at Victor Albecks Vej, Aarhus, you will find quietness to read, room for a break, and time to think.

-Det Kgl.
-Bibliotek's building in Aarhus lies in extension of Universitetsparken, on the corner of Langelandsgade and Ringgaden.
-Most striking is the book tower, 45 meters high, which makes it one of the city’s highest buildings.
-The book tower is however, built with the intension of archiving, and is therefore ordinarily closed to the public.
-The buildings have been incorporated as a natural part of Arhus University’s buildings in the park, and the area has been internationally recognised as a unique campus area, due to its architecture and location.
+Royal Danish Library's building in Aarhus lies in extension of Universitetsparken, at the corner of Langelandsgade and Ringgaden.
+Most striking is the 45 meters tall Book Tower, one of the city’s tallest buildings.
+The Book Tower is built mainly for storage and is therefore ordinarily closed to the public.
+The buildings are incorporated as a natural part of Aarhus University’s buildings in the park, and the area has been internationally recognised as a unique campus area due to its architecture and location.

-Facts about the building on Victor Albecks Vej
+Facts about the building at Victor Albecks Vej

-- The building is designed by C.F.
+- The building is designed by architect C.F.
 Møller and was completed in 1963.

-- In 2018, the library’s audience areas were updated under the headline: #BedreBibliotek (#BetterLibrary).
+- In 2018, the library’s public areas were updated under the headline: #BedreBibliotek (#BetterLibrary).

-- The book tower has 18 floors, of which 17 are used as store rooms, whereas the 18th floor has a small ’museum’ fitted out under the roof, reminiscing the history of the library.
+- The Book Tower has 18 floors of which 17 are used for storage, while the 18th floor has a small ’museum’ outfitted under the roof, which offers a look into the library's history.

-- Open Book Tower is held annually, featuring guided tours which include the areas that are normally restricted to the public.
+- Open Book Tower is held annually, featuring guided tours which include areas normally restricted to the public.